dansanderson/easyasm65/README.md

 Quote mode is also active temporarily for spaces inserted with the Shift + Inst key.
 This is convenient for inserting characters within quoted strings without having to type double-quotes just to activate quote mode.

-When you enter a line by pressing the Return key, only PETSCII codes inside of double-quotes are interpreted as PETSCII codes.
+When you enter a line by pressing the Return key, only PETSCII codes inside of a pair of double-quotes are interpreted as PETSCII codes.
 (This is true when editing BASIC programs as well as in Edit mode.)
 A PETSCII code outside of double-quotes is interpreted by the editor as a symbol character.

 For EasyAsm, this means that it is not practical to enter PETSCII codes as single-quoted character literals.
 Instead, use number literals or named constants to refer to PETSCII control codes.